leducp/KickCAT/docs/FEATURES.md

 The ESC emulator models a DC clock with configurable drift; see [SIMULATION.md](SIMULATION.md).
 Slave-side DC is not implemented on real ESCs yet.

+`Bus::enableDC` lets the reference (first DC) slave clock free-run: the cyclic drift datagram only relays it to the other slaves (ETG-standard FRMW/ARMW relay).
+The master phase-locks its own cycle loop to that clock with a soft PLL owned by `Timer` (`Timer::sync_to`, driven each cycle by `Bus::sync`), rather than writing its software-sampled time back into the reference — doing so would inject the master's RT-loop jitter into the DC domain and can unlock the slaves' SYNC PLL.

 ## Networking and reliability

 | Feature                                   | Master    | Slave     |